 RECENT FEATURE ARTICLES

-The Autumn Symposium of the British Society for Microbial Technology took place at the Merseyside Maritime Museum in Liverpool last October.
-On behalf of the BSMT, Mark Wilks reports on a comprehensive and stimulating programme.
+The 34th Annual Scientific Symposium of the British Society for Microbial Technology took place in May at the Royal Air Force Museum, Hendon.
+On behalf of the BSMT committee, Mark Wilks reports on a day of inspiration and excellence.